 Variable Hi-Hats Video #

 Hi-hat: a modern drum set component is, in fact, a complex instrument in its own right.

-A general midi hi-hat is considered closed hi-hat, open hi-hat, and hats played by foot.
+A general midi hi-hat is considered a closed hi-hat, open hi-hat, and hats played by foot.

 However, there are many sound variations in the real world.
 Each produces distinctive sounds.

-For starters, the hi-hat is generally played by striking it either with a shoulder of the stick (on edge) or with the tip of the stick (on the top).
+For starters, the hi-hat is generally played by striking it either with the shoulder of the stick (on the edge) or with the tip of the stick (on the top).
 While accented hi-hat notes are generally played on the hi-hat edge, the unaccented notes are played on the top.